countable-web/open-source-corporation/product/DISCOVERY.md

   * For this session, meet the product owner (client) in person or over video chat.
 Text based interaction isn't good enough for these critical questions.
 [1]
   * What problem does this project solve, for whom? (value hypothesis)
-  * What is the most important benefit you expect this project to provide?
+  * What is the most important benefit you expect this project to provide to the user?
   * What is the growth hypothesis?
 How will the project virally grow (by referrals) to reach more people?
-  * What does success look like?
+  * What does success look like for you?
 Provide as much detail as possible about that vision.
   * How will success be measured?
   * Identify the target market (persona). ideally, find a real person who embodies the persona.
   * What problem are you solving for the persona?
 Why does that problem matter to them?
 What words do they use to describe the problem?